Changing anyone’s habits can be a difficult thing. Studies show that for adults, it can take up to 66 days to form a new, consistent habit.

 – Time to go to bed and naps

 – The way night time wake ups and early morning rising is handed by parents

 By getting your child to sleep at the same time each day and night, and by following the same exact routine or list of activities leading up to sleep, it will become easier for them to drift off.
-That is because the brain and body will start to predict what is coming and your child will start to fall asleep at the time that is good for their circadian rhythm.
-The more closely you follow these consistent routines with your little one, the easier it will be for them to fall asleep and stay asleep.
+That is because the brain and body will start to predict what is coming.
+The more closely you follow these consistent routines with your son or daughter, the easier it will be for them to fall asleep and stay asleep.

 There is another side to consistency —